 Are you currently accepting new patients?

 Yes!
-Dr. Han is currently accepting new, transfer, referral, and walk-in (schedule permitting) patients of all ages.
+We are currently accepting new, transfer, referral, and walk-in (schedule permitting) patients of all ages.

 How often should I see a family dentist in Tigard?